-Current Research
+Research

-(2019-present, collaborate with DENSO International American Inc.)
+(2019-2022, collaborate with DENSO International American Inc.)

 In this long-term and impactful project, I propose a learning-based framework along with corresponding algorithms to solve cutting-edge problems for connected and autonomous vehicles.
-Detailed topics include trajectory prediction for traffic agents, real-time driving aggressiveness probability prediction and learning-based motion planning.
+Detailed topics include trajectory prediction for traffic agents, real-time driving risk prediction and learning-based motion planning.
 The project started in 2019 with DENSO, which is a high-prestige company working on intelligent transportation field.

 Earlier Research (2017-2019)